neoxelox/shortr/README.md

 #### Response
 - **`default`**
     ```
-    Redirects to url specified by name.
+    Redirects to url specified by name
-    HTTP code 307 in order not to get urls cached by browsers.
+    HTTP code 307 in order not to get urls cached by browsers
     ```
 - **`error default`**
     ```